WHAT IS PERMANENT MAKEUP?

 IS THERE A FEE FOR REFRESHING MY PROCEDURES?

 Yes.
 This fee will vary among technicians.
-Some are charging the full amount all over again, but most and the standard in the industry, is to charge a much lower discounted maintenance fee.
+Some are charging the full amount all over again, but most and the standard in the industry, is to charge a lower discounted maintenance fee.

 WHO BENEFITS FROM PERMANENT COSMETICS?

 Everyone and anyone who can identify with one any one of the following: